13 Fun Things to Do in Seaside, Oregon (2025 Guide)

 One night, I stopped by for a film screening and was pleasantly surprised by the quality of the craft beer and the lively crowd.
 Whether you’re in the mood for a comedy show, a trivia night, or a laid-back evening with friends, the Times Theatre delivers.
 Grab a pizza, pick your drink of choice, and enjoy a unique blend of cinema and pub culture that makes this spot a standout in Seaside.

-10. Explore the Seaside Aquarium
+11. Feed the seals at Seaside Aquarium

 For a closer look at Oregon’s marine life, Seaside Aquarium is a must-visit.
 Established in 1937, this small but fascinating aquarium is home to harbor seals, starfish, sea anemones, and other coastal creatures.
 One of its main attractions is the seal exhibit, where you can feed and interact with playful seals who always put on a show.
 The hands-on touch tanks also give visitors a chance to feel sea cucumbers, sea urchins, and other tide pool creatures.